uit-hdl/chatbot-for-mental-health/library/mental-health/mental_health/11_seeking_a_diagnosis.md

 These could be the symptoms of a condition called schizophrenia; however, the symptoms of many mental illnesses overlap, so your first step towards getting help should be to consult your doctor.
-He or she can advise you on whether it is necessary for you to see a psychiatrist.
+They can advise you on whether it is necessary for you to see a psychiatrist.

 A diagnosis of schizophrenia should only be made by a qualified psychiatrist.